Double-decker bus: Singapore

+There are currently over 2,000 double-deckers in operation in Singapore.

 In October 1953, a single AEC Regent III double-decker from the fleet of the Kuala Lumpur-based General Transport Company was sent to Singapore for demonstration.
 It was used on service by the Singapore Traction Company for two weeks.
 After that, it was inspected by two Chinese-owned bus companies, and then sent back to Kuala Lumpur.
-However, no orders for double-deckers immediately followed.
+No orders for double deckers were followed all the way until the 1970s.

-Although Sentosa was already operating several ex-London double decker buses such as the AEC Regent III RT and the Leyland Titan RTL from 1975 to the early 1980s, double-decker buses only made a major comeback in Singapore's public bus system on 13 June 1977 when Singapore Bus Service (SBS, present-day SBS Transit), introduced 20 Leyland Atlantean AN68 buses on route 86 which was launched by then-Deputy Prime Minister and Minister of Communications Ong Teng Cheong that day.
-The success of the 1977 Leyland Atlantean buses led to SBS purchasing another 500 Leyland Atlantean AN68 buses from 1978 up to 1984 while also trialing several demonstrators such as the Volvo B55, Dennis Dominator, Scania BR112DH and Volvo B10MD Citybus concurrently.
+Sentosa was already operating several ex-London double decker buses such as the AEC Regent III RT, Leyland Titan RTL from 1975 to the early 1980s and subsequently Leyland Olympian from Bexleybus from 1991 to 2007.
+They were followed by Volvo B7R Open Top double deckers from 2006 to 2015 until they were modified and converted back to single-deck.
+The first bus route to Sentosa, service 123 also had used double decker buses from 30 July 2017.

+Normal double-decker buses were re-introduced into the Singapore's public bus system on 13 June 1977 when Singapore Bus Service (SBS, present-day SBS Transit), introduced 20 Leyland Atlantean AN68 buses on route 86 which was launched by then-Deputy Prime Minister and Minister of Communications Ong Teng Cheong that day, with the success, SBS had purchased 500 Leyland Atlantean AN68, 200 Mercedes-Benz O305 and 200 Leyland Olympian double decker buses until 1986 with the Alexander R-type body, while also trialing several demonstrators such as the Volvo B55, Dennis Dominator, Scania BR112DH and Volvo B10MD Citybus concurrently.
 The next batch of double-deck buses was introduced from 1984 to 1986 and consists of the Mercedes-Benz O305 and the Leyland Olympian, both of which were bodied by Walter Alexander Coachbuilders with an R-type body.

 In 1993, the first air-conditioned 12 m (as opposed to the average 10.5 m length then) double-decker bus, the Leyland Olympian 3-axle was launched as the "Superbus".
 The original 200 "Superbuses" were followed by an additional 471 Volvo Olympian 3-axle "Superbuses" and 100 non air-conditioned Volvo Olympian buses from 1994 to 2000.
-The Volvo B10TL, the first stepless, ultra-low-floor "Superbus", was launched in 1999 while 20 low-floor Dennis Trident 3 buses followed in 2001.
-The first wheelchair-accessible double-decker buses, the Volvo B9TL, were introduced in 2006; by 2014, SBS Transit had over 1631 of these buses in service.

-SBS Transit's monopoly on double-decker buses in Singapore ended in 2014 when rival SMRT Buses ordered 201 Alexander Dennis Enviro500 buses.
-It was followed up with 16 MAN ND323F A95 buses in 2015.
+The Volvo B10TL Super Olympian, the first stepless, ultra-low-floor "Superbus", was launched in 1999 while 20 low-floor Dennis Trident 3 buses followed in 2001.
+The first wheelchair-accessible double-decker buses, the Volvo B9TL, were introduced in 2006; SBS Transit's monopoly on double-decker buses in Singapore ended in 2014 when rival SMRT Buses ordered 201 Alexander Dennis Enviro500 Mark III buses and were succeeded by 15 more buses.
+These Enviro500 buses where similar to those delivered to Hong Kong.
+It was followed up with 16 MAN ND323F A95 buses in 2015, and as of 2023, 542 double deckers are in service.
+Those are being ordered by LTA, and newer units introduced from 2018 onwards are also Euro 6-compliant and are equipped with USB charging ports and Passenger Information Display System (PIDS).